plone/training/voltoaddons/07-misc-addons.rst

 Q: Can I have a theme in an addon?
 A: Yes, you can alias the ``../../theme.config`` with a ``razzle.extend.js`` file in the addon root folder.
+Just don't customize the ``theme.config`` in the project, don't add any files in the project's theme folder.

 .. code-block:: jsx